 Recent letters received from friends and relatives of past Hanwell members.

-Sadly two former members of the band have passed away in the last few weeks.
+Sadly two former members of the band have passed away recently.

 Soprano cornet player Fred Croft (67) joined Hanwell in the early 1970’s from Carlton Main Frickley Colliery Band.